bhaktofmahakal/bhaktofmahakal/README.md

 # Hi, I'm Utsav Mishra! 👋

 ## 🌟 About Me
-- 🎓 2nd-year BCA student
+- 🎓 Full-Stack Developer & 2nd-year BCA student
-- 🌱 Learning development and UI/UX
+- 🌱 Continuously Learning and Improving My development and UI/UX Skills, Exploring New Technologies
 - 🎶 Singing enthusiast and animal lover
 - I'm current working on a very secret project<br>I'm current learning PHP with Laravel and Android Development with Kotlin, Java<br>busy with new technologies ,trying to learn them and work with them